 Season: Recommended November - May.
 The route can be driven anytime of year, but summer temperatures regularly exceed 115 F during the day.

-Technical Rating: Mostly green wide dirt and sandy roads, with some blue jeep trails (Lippencott Pass, Steel Pass-- a spotter or rock sliders is recommended on one section of this trail).
+Technical Rating: Mostly green wide dirt and sandy roads, with some blue jeep trails (Lippincott Pass, Steel Pass-- a spotter or rock sliders is recommended on the "waterfall" section of this trail).
 There is an "easy" version of this route rated green.
 See alternative route section for details.

 Typical Terrain: A mixture of wide dirty and sandy roads, and some rocky and jeep trails required 4 low.